|Elliott Sound Products||Project 63|

 The resistor and capacitor values shown give a Q of 4, with a centre frequency of 159Hz.
 Component values are calculated from the formulae below, or by using the calculator program (see below for details).
 The two caps (C1 and C2) are always the same value.
 The opamp shown in the schematic is a single device, but most commonly dual or quad opamps will be used for this kind of application.

-Somewhat surprisingly, the TL071 (or TL072 dual opamp) is somewhat faster than many people realise and is sufficient for most audio applications.
-Don't expect to be able to use these filters at much more than 20kHz though, because general-purpose opamp limitations will cause poor performance.
+Somewhat surprisingly, the TL071 (or TL072 dual opamp) is quite a bit faster than many people realise, and it is quite sufficient for most audio applications.
+However, don't expect to be able to use these filters at much more than 20kHz, because general-purpose opamp limitations will cause poor performance.
+As noted above, use FET input opamps for minimum DC offset without having to include Rx and Cx.

 |The pinout for a typical dual opamp is shown for reference.
 This is pretty much an industry standard, and nearly all dual opamps use this pin configuration.
 As always, I suggest that you download the data sheet for the device you intend to use to double check.|